 - I Just Want to Be Special: She thinks that being average is a flaw.
-Considering her sister was much more talented than her as a magus, it's not hard to see where she's coming from.
+Considering her older sister was an extremely talented magus at a young age, it's not hard to see where she's coming from.

 - Magikarp Power: She is unskilled in her family's native magic, but on Saber's suggestion she tries Formalcraft (which she describes as "thaumaturgy for dummies").
 She finds that she has a natural talent for it, though what exactly that entails is left unclear.

 - Minor Living Alone: Since the rest of her family is dead, she lives by herself.

 - Parental Abandonment: Her father is dead by the hands of her sister Manaka, and her mother is mentioned in the prequel novels to have passed away some time after giving birth to Ayaka.